-Short Long Description Range Indication OVP OverVoltage Protection be switched off.
-0 V1.1U {Nom} Display, analog & digital interface ОСР OverCurrent Protection Triggers an alarm if the current in the DC terminal reaches the defined threshold.
+Short Long Description Range Indication OVP OverVoltage Protection Triggers an alarm if the voltage on the DC terminal reaches the defined threshold.
 The DC terminal will be switched off.
-0 A1.1I {Nom} Display, analog & digital interface ОРР OverPower Protection Triggers an alarm if the output or input power reaches the defined threshold.
+Display, analog & digital interface ОСР OverCurrent Protection Triggers an alarm if the current in the DC terminal reaches the defined threshold.
+The DC terminal will be switched off.
+Display, analog & digital interface ОРР OverPower Protection Triggers an alarm if the output or input power reaches the defined threshold.
 The DC terminal will be switched off.
 Display, analog & digital interface